-The development of our new chatbot enables system administrators to manage DevOps cost control with Slack and still maintain total visibility of the business´s cloud accounts.
+The development of our chatbot enables system administrators to manage DevOps cost control with Slack and still maintain total visibility of the business´s cloud accounts.
 Due to having total visibility, system administrators can monitor cost control initiatives from their usual Slack chat channels to reduce cloud waste and increase accountability through better communication.

 DevOps Cost Control with Slack on AWS

-System administrators can choose to apply one or more of the preconfigured schedules to the instances, after which ParkMyCloud displays the projected saving for each schedule over the next thirty days.
+System administrators can choose to apply one or more of the pre-configured schedules to the instance, after which ParkMyCloud displays the projected saving for each schedule over the next thirty days.

 DevOps Cost Control with Slack on Azure

-The same process works just as well on the Microsoft Azure and Google Cloud platforms.
+The same process works just as well on the Microsoft Azure, Azure Portal and Azure DevOps.
 Using ParkMyCloud for DevOps cost control with Slack on Azure means that messages can be posted for things like schedule changes and instances being turned off automatically.
-It can also be used to request authorization to snooze parking schedules when access to a parked VM is required.

-This last scenario may happen quite often.
+It can also be used to request authorization to override parking schedules when access to a parked VM is required – this last scenario may happen quite often.

-Many businesses are discovering the best way to maximize savings on Azure with ParkMyCloud is to permanently park infrequently-used VMs (i.e. schedule them to be switched off at all times), and then interrupt the parking schedule when the VMs are needed.
+Many businesses are discovering the best way to maximize savings on Azure with ParkMyCloud is to permanently park infrequently-used VMs (i.e. schedule them to be switched off at all times), and then override the parking schedule when the VMs are needed.
 This is particularly handy for batch workloads started when DevOps leave the office.